Tourism

 Outlook

 Tourism is an important economic driver for the Territory and a significant industry in regional areas.
-In 2022-23, the tourism sector accounted for 3.8% of GSP and 5% of total employment.
-The number of visitors to the Territory decreased by 3.8% to 1.6 million in 2023, reflecting a change in consumer travel preferences in the domestic market.
-Visitor expenditure in the Territory decreased by 4.7% from the previous year to $2.6 billion, reflecting a decline in domestic expenditure relating to households restricting leisure travel amid increased living costs (Chart 14).
-Compared to 2019, domestic and international overnight visitations were 17.2% and 36.1% below pre-pandemic levels, respectively.
-During 2022-23 international visitation more than doubled, supported by marketing activities to rebuild global tourism and a recovery in inbound aviation capacity to Australia.
-The outlook for tourism remains positive over the long term as the industry continues to recover.
+In 2023-24, the tourism sector accounted for 3.7% of GSP, contributing $1.2 billion, and 5.1% of total employment with about 8,000 jobs.
+The number of visitors to the Territory increased by 2.9% to 1.6 million visitors in 2024 with a 0.9% increase in domestic and a 17.6% increase in international overnight visitation.
+Visitor expenditure remained steady in 2024.
+The growth in international visitation was supported by marketing activities and measures such as The Territory Aviation Attraction Scheme (TAAS), catering to both domestic and international flight travel.
+The outlook for tourism remains positive over the long term as the industry continues to recover post covid.

 LHS: left-hand side; RHS: right-hand side